Hadassa-Excellenteam-2023/task01-anton11nahhas/tasks_week1_Anton_Nahhas/README.txt

 additional notes:
-for the move constructor and assignment operator had to add noexcept since vs asked me to, since no exceptions were thrown,,
+**for the move constructor and assignment operator had to add noexcept since vs asked me to, since no exceptions were thrown,,
+**test blocks are added in the main, in order to test a specific feature un-comment the block and run.